DuPage County Tax Consequences and Divorce Attorneys

 - Child Custody: Custody and visitation arrangements have become more complicated in recent years.
 Today, many divorcing spouses retain joint custody.
 Since the IRS only allows one party to claim a child as a dependent, it must be decided ahead of time how this will be handled.

 - Alimony and Maintenance: Child support payments have no tax impact.
-Spousal support, on the other hand, is tax deductible for the payer and must be reported as income by the recipient.
+Spousal support, on the other hand, is tax deductible for the payer and must be reported as income by the recipient in divorces finalized before December 31, 2018.
+For divorces completed after that date, spousal maintenance will be taxed the same as child support.
 If income taxes on maintenance received are not accounted for ahead of time, it can be very burdensome at tax time.
-For some divorcing couples, unallocated maintenance is a viable option to help reduce the tax burden for both the payer and recipient.
+For some couples who finalize their divorce before 2019, unallocated maintenance is a viable option to help reduce the tax burden for both the payer and recipient.

 - Property and Asset Division: There are potential tax consequences when property is divided, such as capital gains taxes for the sale of a house, taxes on retirement account divisions, and which party is allowed to take itemized deductions such as mortgage interest, property taxes, etc. If these and other financial issues are addressed ahead of time, tax liability can be minimized for both spouses.